Hi guys, today we are going to be taking a look at Tinting in Photoshop.

-What I mean by that is you can just click around the Hue setting until you find the colour you are looking for in general.
+What I mean by that is you can just click on the Hue setting until you find the color you are looking for in general.

-The only other times I have used the S and B was when I was told a specific colour setting that was required.
+The only other times I have used the S and B was when I was told a specific color setting that was required.

 But even then, if you are given the correct Hue code it will produce the same effect.

-What you can also do to tame your Colour Layer is you can decrease the Opacity and bring back some of the colour underneath.
+What you can also do to tame your Colour Layer is you can decrease the Opacity and bring back some of the color underneath.

 I find that this creates some nice effects sometimes.

 As you can see in the image below it has taken an image that was leaning on the cold side and warmed it up a little without losing a lot of the original flesh colors.

 Another option I like to check out is the Hue blending mode, I find that this gives me some really excellent effects, but of course it all comes down to the image you are using, the will vary.